The 10 Best Sushi Restaurants In Boston guide image

 OpenTable logo

-Ebi in Union Square might be the perfect neighborhood sushi restaurant.
-It’s very good, very casual, and cheap enough that you could pop in once a week without having to renegotiate your rent.
-Either grab a few of your favorite rolls, or sit at the bar for 10-courses of nigiri for just $52.
-You won’t get caviar, otoro, or long, personalized descriptions of each course like you do at places like O Ya and Umami, but you will get some great topped with things like smoked lemon and honey.
+Along with a hardware store that sells plungers at 1am, everyone should have a reliable sushi restaurant in their neighborhood.
+That’s exactly what Ebi is in Sommerville.
+It’s very good, very casual, and cheap enough that you could pop in once a week without having to eat trail mix for dinner for the next month.
+Sit at the bar for a miso salmon and blue dragon roll, or order 10 courses of nigiri for just $54, or five for $26.
+You won’t get caviar, otoro, or detailed descriptions of each course like you will at O Ya and Umami, but the fish is excellent and comes topped with things like smoked lemon and honey.

 Chase Sapphire Card Ad